 Key Places

 Brahmagupta's birthplace, then the capital of the Gurjara kingdom.
-It was in this cultural and commercial hub of northwestern India that he received his early intellectual education.
+It was in this cultural and commercial hub of northwestern India that he received his early intellectual training.

-A major intellectual and astronomical center of medieval India, where Brahmagupta directed the observatory and wrote his two landmark works.
+A major intellectual and astronomical center of medieval India, where Brahmagupta directed the observatory and composed his two landmark works.
 Ujjain also served as the reference meridian for Indian astronomers.

-A great Buddhist monastic university — one of the largest in the medieval world — contemporary with Brahmagupta.
-It stands as a symbol of the intellectual vitality of 7th-century India, of which Brahmagupta was one of the foremost representatives.
+A Buddhist monastic university, one of the greatest of the medieval world and a contemporary of Brahmagupta.
+It embodies the remarkable intellectual flourishing of 7th-century India, of which Brahmagupta was one of the foremost representatives.

-Capital of the Abbasid Caliphate, where the Brahmasphutasiddhanta was translated into Arabic in the 8th century.
-This was the launching point for the spread of Indian mathematics — and the concept of zero — into Europe.
+Capital of the Abbasid Caliphate, where the *Brahmasphutasiddhanta* was translated into Arabic in the 8th century.
+This marked the starting point for the spread of Indian mathematics — and the concept of zero — into Europe.